Logo

 Platform traits:

-• Cold storage backed by routine audits;
+• Cold storage with routine audits;

 • Stable liquidity on major trading pairs;